MichaelCurrin/dev-resources/resources/other/vscode-extensions/export-publish.md

 1. Publish your extension from the CLI.
     1. Use the login command.
 Paste your token from Azure DevOps.
 Keep this value secret.
     1. Use the publish command.
+        - Use `vsce publish minor` to create a tag and publish it.
+        - Or `vsce publish v1.2.3` to create a specific tag.
+        - If you use just `vsce publish`, it will use the latest commit but publish under the latest tag (which could be some commits back).
 1. Verify your extension in the Marketplace.